-What this means for you is your learning and discovery in all science-related disciplines really takes off when you work with the Blugold Supercomputing Cluster.
-By delivering large amounts of information at a fast pace, high-performance computing through the cluster is a central tool to enhance learning, research, and discovery.
-The Blugold Supercomputing Cluster integrates into many courses and promotes campus-wide collaborations in faculty-student research.
+What this means for you is your learning and discovery in all science-related disciplines really takes off when you work with the two Blugold Supercomputing Clusters (BGSC2 and BOSE).
+BGSC2 is a smaller cluster and contains 24 nodes and 364 cores.
+BOSE is the newest cluster consisting of 61 nodes and 3904 cores.
+By delivering large amounts of information at a fast pace, high-performance computing through the clusters has become a central tool to enhance learning, research, and discovery.
+The two clusters are available for all faculty and students and integrate into many courses and promote campus-wide collaborations in faculty-student research.

 Working from off campus?
 Not sure what coding you need?
 We have a few things listed out for you to make it easier than ever.
 If you don't see your question below, feel free to contact us and we'll be able to help you out.

-If you are working off-campus, you will need VPN.
+If you are working off-campus, you will need to use the UWEC VPN.
 Please visit our help area for more information.

 Submitting a job through Slurm